-A Very Brief History of OSHA
+What is OSHA?
+A Very Brief History

 By 1970, workplace injuries and fatalities had been steadily rising.
 In the two years before OSHA formed, workplace fatalities totaled around 14,000 per year.
-A couple million people were also disabled or hurt in some way.
+A couple of million people were also disabled or hurt in some way.

-This agency was designed to carry out the new law, formed four months later in 1971.
-The new agency carried out the task of making sure that businesses and job sites provided a safe workplace.
+This agency was designed to carry out the new law that came into effect four months later in 1971.
+As a new agency, OSHA carried out the task of making sure that businesses and jobsites provided a safe workplace.
 They wanted companies that would operate free from recognized hazards.

-What is OSHA’s Role
+What is OSHA’s Mission?

-Since its inception, OSHA has promoted safety and health in the workplace.
+Since its inception, the Occupational Safety and Health Administration has promoted safety and health in the workplace.
 It has sought to reduce the occurrence of on-the-job injuries, illnesses, and fatalities.
 Ultimately, OSHA’s mission and purpose have been to send every worker home healthy at the end of the day.